money-on-chain/stable-protocol-interface-v3/README.md

-# Stable Protocol Interface v2
+# Stable Protocol Interface v3 (Multicollateral)

-## Warning: This is only for version 2 of the main contracts.
+## Warning: This is only for version 3 of the main contracts.

-Open source **decentralized interface** for v2 contracts
+Open source **decentralized interface** for v3 contracts

 You can:

-* Mint / Redeem Pegged Token (TP): Ex.: FlipARS, USDRIF
+* Mint / Redeem Pegged Token (TP): Ex.: FlipARS
-* Mint / Redeem Collateral Token (TC): Ex.: BProMax, RIFPro
+* Mint / Redeem Collateral Token (TC): Ex.: BProMax
 * Metrics
 * Last operations